 CommonIntegratorinterface from sct-commons-1.1.0.jar.
 Package the implementation of

 CommonIntegratorin a jar file that you name according to your naming standard.
 This includes the source configuration type definitions, which are defined using annotations, and is the file that you load into Deployment Automation when you are ready to use the source configuration type.
-For details, see An implementation of the CommonIntegrator interface.
+For details, see CommonIntegrator interface implementation.

 Define the source configuration type that you want to include in this jar file.
 For components to work successfully, all the runtime dependencies of the jar must be packaged together.

-Note: Although it is technically possible and more efficient to include multiple source configuration types per file, we recommend to include only one source configuration type per file because it enables easier maintenance.
-If you put multiple types per file, you cannot perform tasks, such as upgrade or delete, without impacting all of them.
+Note: It is technically possible to include multiple source configuration types per file.
+But we recommend to include only one source configuration type per file because it enables easier maintenance.
+If you put multiple types per file, you cannot perform tasks, such as upgrade or delete, without impacting all the types.

 - Load your new source configuration type into a test Deployment Automation system.
 Configure a component to use it and test the functionality you implemented.